-We are excited to announce the 2018 Parkinson’s Foundation Learning Institute in collaboration with Emory University’s DREAMS program.
+We are excited to announce the 2019 Parkinson's Foundation Learning Institute in collaboration with the University of Minnesota Morris K. Udall Center of Excellence in Parkinson's Disease Research.
 Are you interested in applying but have some questions?
 We have answered some frequently asked questions below.

 Contact the Parkinson's Foundation Helpline at 1-800-4PD-INFO (473-4636) or email@example.com if you have questions not answered below.